CogStack/CogStack-NiFi/docs/deploy/configuration.md

 In most cases, modifying these variables should be the only thing that is needed in order to run a successful deployment.

 Multiple files are available, split into two categories:

-- service: located in `./deploy/` are reponsible for direct service configuration
+- Service configuration under `deploy/`.
-- security: located in `./security`, ceriticate related settings are always in the files starting with `certificates_` and user settings are located in the files ending with `_users`
+- Certificate and local-development credential configuration under `security/env/`.

 The variables declared in the `./deploy` folder are used in multiple config files, as follows:
 - `elasticsearch.env`, variables here are used in :